-3.2. evioFileChannel
+4.2 evioFileChannel

 The evioFileChannel class is a subclass of evioChannel that implements I/O to and from files or file-like entities (e.g. pipes).
 The constructor accepts a file name, an optional mode string (default is "r"), and an optional internal buffer size (default is 8192 longwords).
+One of the constructors also accepts a "first event" argument which is an event which will get written to each split file.
 The internal buffer is allocated automatically.
 The ioctl() method can be used to set the EVIO file block size in write mode (default is 8192 longwords), and must be called immediately after the open() method (ioctl is ignored for read mode).